 You can’t satisfy everyone as a public speaker.
 The larger the crowd, the more challenging it is to juggle with different points of view.

 But you can keep an eye on your visitors and adjust your style depending on their interest.
 Feel free to poll them before you start (a couple “hands up” questions would do) in order to learn more about them.

 And don’t stare at the ceiling or the end of the hall.
 Eye contact is a powerful connector when presenting your talk.
 Three seconds is what it takes to build a bond with a member of the audience (just the right time between a quick glance looking around and a creepy stare).

 Ask a couple of questions during your talk as well – just to reclaim their attention and provide some know-how depending on what makes sense to them and what – doesn’t.

 You can, of course, follow your initial agenda – and this may be fine in most cases, especially if you’re really nervous.
 But if the group of people is looking for something else, you still have a chance to showcase some other tricks or share some specific strategies of yours that would be applicable to those fellows.

 10. Always Keep Practicing

-There are plenty of meetups that you can apply to in your area.
-There are virtual conferences and webinars that you can participate in.
-Or you can start a podcast or a YouTube channel and test new strategies weekly.
+There are plenty of meetups that you can apply for in your area.
+And virtual conferences or webinars that you can participate in.
+You can even start a podcast or a YouTube channel and test new strategies weekly.

 Public speaking is a skill.
 You need to practice regularly and nurture it.
 The better you get, the more techniques you can incorporate in your talks and help your audience even more.